 Good Clinical Practice (GCP) training

-It is Trust policy that all Research Nurses and all staff involved in clinical trials of investigational medicinal products (CTIMPs) complete GCP training.
+It is Trust policy for all Research Nurses and all staff involved in clinical trials of investigational medicinal products (CTIMPs) to complete GCP training.
 The Trust accepts certification of training done in the last two years.
-For any member of staff who has not completed GCP training within the last two years, the R&D Department can offer two types of training: tutor-led and on-line training.
+For any member of staff who has not completed GCP training within the last two years, the R&D Department currently offers online training (see below).
+Face-to-face training is not currently available, in line with current guidance.

 The Transfer of Expenditure form allows direct transfer of funds between a Trust department to another only for employees of Cambridge University Hospitals NHS Foundation Trust.
 If this does not include you and you would like us to invoice your department, then you will need to mark your registration form accordingly (i.e. non CUH NHS FT) and provide us with your departmental budget holder, tel no, email and postal address.